 - Red Rubin Basil– a compact basil plant with handsome reddish-purple foliage and a delightful aroma.

-This extremely aromatic basil leaf herb is a staple in many supermarkets but you can definitely grow them in your garden if you want a steady supply of this herb.
+This extremely aromatic basil leaf herb is a staple in many supermarkets, but you can definitely grow many different varieties in your herb garden if you want a steady supply of this annual herb.
 Here, we’ll be telling you exactly how to do that.
 Let’s get started!

 You might also like: Rosemary: Propagating, Growing, Harvesting, & Uses

 When preparing a planting site for basil, be sure to pick a spot that receives 6 to 8 hours of direct sunlight every day.
 They prefer full sun but, they can also grow well in areas that receive partial sun.

 Basil should be planted in soil that is moist but well-draining to avoid root rot.
 If you have problems with soil drainage in your garden, you can plant basil in raised garden beds, a large pot, or even small pots.

 If you decide to use a pot for best results make drainage holes at the bottom of the pot.
 Avoid picking an area that is close to driveways and busy streets.
 The leaves can pick up on the scent of the exhaust from the motors changing your plant’s flavor.